-A. No contribution shall be made and no expenditure shall be incurred, directly or indirectly, in a fictitious name, anonymously, or by one person through an agent, relative, or other person in such a manner as to conceal the identity of the source of the contribution or in any other manner so as to effect concealment.
+A. No contribution shall be made and no expenditure shall be incurred, directly or indirectly, in a fictitious name, anonymously, or by one person through an agent, relative, or other person For current SMC, contact in such a manner as to conceal the identity of the source of the contribution or in any other manner so as to effect concealment.

 B. All political advertising shall identify the sponsor or sponsors thereof by name and address which may be the name and address of the campaign treasurer or deputy campaign treasurer together with the name of the candidate or political committee he or she is serving; provided, that any political advertising on behalf of a candidate sponsored by any person without the prior knowledge and consent of the candidate shall be clearly identified as such.
+(Ord.
+106653 § 13, 1977.)